vijayramsriram/RAS-SES-598-Space-Robotics-and-AI/assignments/cart_pole_optimal_control/README.md

-# Inverted Pendulum Optimal Control Assignment
+# Cart-Pole Optimal Control Assignment

 ## Overview
-This assignment challenges students to tune and analyze an LQR controller for an inverted pendulum system subject to earthquake disturbances.
-The goal is to maintain the pendulum's stability while keeping the cart within its physical constraints under external perturbations.
+This assignment challenges students to tune and analyze an LQR controller for a cart-pole system subject to earthquake disturbances.
+The goal is to maintain the pole's stability while keeping the cart within its physical constraints under external perturbations.

 ## System Description